-Complete most of the transition from 24- Joint Planning Solution on nour advance notice General Demand service to same day/on-demand CONNECT services (Finley, West Richland , In 2023, West Richland held several planning sessions with BFT during the SR Moving Ahead and East Pasco).
-224 widening design phase - together the agencies planned several Bus Pull Outs.
+Complete most of the transition from 24-hour advance notice General Demand service to same day/on-demand CONNECT services (Finley, West Richland, and East Pasco).

+Joint Planning Solution

+In 2023, West Richland held several planning sessions with BFT during the SR 224 widening design phase - together the agencies planned several Bus Pull Outs.
 The timing and collaboration of the widening project also allowed for preplanning of a route to serve several new housing developments along Belmont Blvd. and Paradise Way, as well as extending fixed route service along SR224 to supports continued growth towards Benton City.
 This is consistent with WA Consolidated Grant funded recommendation in the Benton City Transit Improvement Study of 2022.
-BFT Annual Service Plan for 2024, is contemplating changes to the Route 110 Local, e.g., truncating service by eliminating connection to Three Rivers Transit Center.
-The new Route 110 would serve only West Richland to Queensgate Transit Center.
-BFT will explore reduced peak-only service and retain coverage with CONNECT.
-Several modifications introduced with the opening of Queensgate Transit Center will enhance West Richland public transportation offerings.